matplotlib/matplotblog/content/posts/GSoC_2021_Final/index.md

 ## About Matplotlib
 Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations, which has become a _de-facto Python plotting library_.

-Much of the implementation behind its font manager is inspired from [W3C](https://www.w3.org/) compliant algorithms, allowing users to interact with font properties like `font-size`, `font-weight`, `font-family`, etc.
+Much of the implementation behind its font manager is inspired by [W3C](https://www.w3.org/) compliant algorithms, allowing users to interact with font properties like `font-size`, `font-weight`, `font-family`, etc.

 #### However, the way Matplotlib handled fonts and general text layout was not ideal, which is what all Summer 2021 was about.

-> By "not ideal", I do not mean that the library has design flaws, but that the design was engineered in early 2000s, and is now _outdated_.
+> By "not ideal", I do not mean that the library has design flaws, but that the design was engineered in the early 2000s, and is now _outdated_.

 (..more on this later)